-Software: Sabine Hoefs (former Schwanitz)
+Software: Sabine Hoefs (born Schwanitz)

 Images, movies and report: Gerd Heinz

 For industrial applications it is important to analyse the noise emissions of machinery in real environments.
-Installed normally in echoic rooms it is hard to decide, which parts of large machines or aggregates emit the highest quantities of noise.
+Installed normally in echoic rooms it is hard to decide, which parts of large machines or aggregates emit the strongest quantities of noise.